chrisa/ruby-dtrace/README.txt

 == REQUIREMENTS

- * A platform with Dtrace support
-   (OpenSolaris, Mac OS X 10.5 Leopard tested, possibly also FreeBSD)
+* A platform with Dtrace support (OpenSolaris, Mac OS X 10.5 Leopard tested, possibly also FreeBSD).
 * root, or some/all of the dtrace privileges on Solaris: dtrace_user, dtrace_proc and dtrace_kernel.

 == INSTALL